 - The fellows will participate in working in and sustaining a free clinic that is run in collaboration with NYU medical students, fellowship faculty, and the Institute’s free clinic medical advisors.
 The fellows will participate in the “reproductive health team” that provides full spectrum reproductive health care to uninsured women.
 This free clinic will serve as a reproductive health training site for students and residents.

-Applications for the Reproductive Health Care and Advocacy Fellowship can only be submitted electronically.
 To apply, please email the following materials to .
+Applications are accepted on a rolling basis until December 1st.
 Please indicate clearly that you are applying for the Institute for Family Health Fellowship positions.

 - Cover letter stating the reasons for interest and career goals